-- To increase the sustainability of the Parish: - To protect our environment and the historic, rural character of our Parishes, by ensuring that any development respects our countryside, heritage assets and biodiversity; - To conserve and enhance the Parish as a place where residents and visitors can enjoy the recreational benefits of excellent access to the countryside; - To encourage the vitality of our communities; - To maintain and improve facilities that are valued by residents, including community buildings, accessible green spaces and communications facilities; - To strengthen and support local business activity and home working; - To seek ongoing improvement to utility infrastructure and mobile and broadband connectivity.
+- To increase the sustainability of the Parish; - To protect our environment and the historic, rural character of our Parishes, by ensuring that any development respects our countryside, heritage assets and biodiversity; - To conserve and enhance the Parish as a place where residents and visitors can enjoy the recreational benefits of excellent access to the countryside; - To encourage the vitality of our communities; - To maintain and improve facilities that are valued by residents, including community buildings, accessible green spaces and communications facilities; - To strengthen and support local business activity and home working; - To seek ongoing improvement to utility infrastructure and mobile and broadband connectivity.

-Development which has a detrimental impact on the rural and historic nature of the Parish, will not be supported
+Development which has a detrimental impact on the rural and historic nature of the Parish, will not be supported.

-A35.
-These objectives have been used as the basis to guide all policies in this draft Neighbourhood Plan and are a distillation of the responses received from the public consultation on the Plan.
+These objectives have been used as the basis to guide all policies in this draft Neighbourhood Plan.